2019 DI women's soccer championship: Bracket, schedule, scores, how to watch | NCAA.com

-The 2019 DI women's soccer tournament starts Friday, Nov.
-15. There are 18 games on the schedule today.
+The 2019 DI women's soccer tournament second round is set after Notre Dame's 1-0 win over Saint Louis in Sunday's first round finale.
 Get the bracket, schedule and scores below.

-Out of the Pac-12, Stanford landed a No. 1 seed as an automatic qualifier after winning their conference.
-The Cardinal will play SWAC champion Prairie View A&M in the first round.
-Other No. 1 seeds include a trio of ACC teams — North Carolina, Virginia and Florida State.
+All four No. 1 seeds — Stanford, Florida State, North Carolina and Virginia — were among the teams to advance to the second round.

 2019 NCAA DI women's soccer tournament: Bracket